BlakeCLewis/MyPiLN/README.md

 - heat shrink, Harbor Freight
 - #10 32tpi tap and #21 jobber drill bit
 	+ I have lots of 10-32 screws from rack mount hardware extras;
-	+ tap a hole screw in a screw and use the $10 Harbor Freight angle grinder to flush it up on the back of the box.
+	+ drill and tap a hole, screw in a screw and use the $10 Harbor Freight angle grinder to cut it flush on the back of the box.

-Thermocouple tip: One side of the type-K thermocouple and type-k wire is magnetic (red side), Test with magnet to wire correctly.
+Thermocouple tip: One side of the type-K thermocouple and type-k wire is magnetic(red side), Test with magnet to wire correctly.

-I built a kiln shed and controller is on #0 kiln:
+- Current kiln controller is attached to is a Old Skutt 281, which is a previous model number of KS1027:
+  + old elements, I am surprised that it easily reaches temp at high speed, this kiln sat unused, outside under roof for 15 years, I don't want to put my new elements in it;
+  + lid(split and flaking)repaired/coated;
+  + base(cracks) repaired;
-- #0 KS1027 old elements, lid(split) repaired, base(cracks) repaired, rust removal on controller boxes, painted, built steel rolling stand;
+  + rust removal on controller boxes, painted;
+  + built 2 steel rolling stands;

 Stuff to get it to work:

 - Pin-Out:

+		RPLCD:		GPIO 2 SDA
+		RPLCD:		GPIO 3 SCL
+		RPLCD:		5V
+		RPLCD:		GND
 		MAX31855+:		3.3v
 		MAX31855-:		GND
 		MAX31855 CS:		GPIO 16
 		MAX31855 DO:		GPIO 19
 		MAX31855 CLK:		GPIO 21
 		unl2003a 1:		GPIO 22
 		unl2003a 3:		GPIO 23
 		unl2003a 5:		GPIO 24
 		unl2003a 8:		GND
 		unl2003a 9:		12V
-		RPLCD:		GPIO 2 SDA
-		RPLCD:		GPIO 3 SCL
-		RPLCD:		5V
-		RPLCD:		GND
+		unl2003a 16:	relay #1 coil - (input is accross the chip on pin1)
+		unl2003a 14:	relay #2 coil - (input is pin3)
+		unl2003a 12:	relay #3 coil - (input is pin5)
+        12V:	relay 1,2 and 3 coils

 - Install PiLN files in /home and create log directory: